GIG-Cymru-NHS-Wales/design-system/FIGMA_COMPONENTS_LIBRARY.md

-# DHCW FIGMA COMPONENTS LIBRARY
+# DHCW Figma Design System

-Visit the <a href="https://www.figma.com/design/SbLLqxBGF8Tree8yEgevJp/DHCW-Design-System?node-id=0-1&t=g3HhjcpVnW8NEeFy-1" target="blank">DHCW Figma Components Library </a> to access to the Components Library in Figma.
+Use the <a href="https://www.figma.com/design/SbLLqxBGF8Tree8yEgevJp/DHCW-Design-System?node-id=0-1&t=g3HhjcpVnW8NEeFy-1" target="blank"DHCW Design System in Figma </a> to access a library of design assets that support you to create and test working prototypes.

-The Figma Components Library contains <strong>styles</strong> and <strong>components</strong>:
+The library contains both <strong>styles</strong> and <strong>components</strong>:

-## STYLES
+## Styles

 <strong>Description</strong>

-Make your service look like other NHS services with these tested styles.
+These standardised and tested styles make sure your service is consistent with other NHS Wales services.

 If you are using the GOV.UK Prototype Kit or have GOV.UK Frontend included in your build, the coded examples in the Design System will not need any additional styling.

-If you are using the NHS.UK prototype kit or have the NHS.UK frontend library included in your build, the coded examples in the service manual do not need any additional styling.
+If you are using the NHS.UK prototype kit or have the NHS.UK frontend library included in your build, the coded examples in the service manual will not need any additional styling.

 If you need to apply styles manually, you should still follow existing GOV.UK and NHS.UK conventions.
 For example, do not assign new meanings to colours, do not change the style of buttons or adjust the thickness of borders on form inputs.